Indicator Guidebook

 Format

 Every indicator has one number format.
-Formats include: whole number, decimal, percentage, and rate per (such as x people per 10,000).
-Alternatively, an indicator can be defined with a yes/no result.
+Formats include: whole number, decimal, and percentage.
+Whole numbers will be rounded to the nearest integer, decimals will include fractional results, and percentages will display results with a '%' symbol (no need to multiply by 100).
 An indicator cannot be "Number and percent of staff trained".
 Those would be two different indicators.

-If an indicator is a decimal, percentage, or rate, you can specify how many decimal places an indicator result should be rounded to.
+If an indicator is a decimal or a percentage, you can specify how many decimal places an indicator result should be rounded to.
 The system defaults to 2 decimal places.

 back to top